Adnan Al-Kaissie: Late career (1992–1998)

 After WWF he then joined American Wrestling Federation (AWF) where he managed "The Rat Pack" of Bob Orton Jr, Mr. Hughes & Manny Fernandez.
 He also managed Hercules Hernandez.

 Al-Kaissie retired from wrestling in 1998.

 Personal life and death

-Al-Kaissie formerly managed his own company, the World All-Star Wrestling Alliance, which he co-owned with Ken Patera.
+Al-Kaissie formerly ran the World All-Star Wrestling Alliance, which he co-owned with Ken Patera.

 On November 22, 2006, he appeared on Fox News Channel's Hannity & Colmes describing his encounters with Saddam Hussein.

-Adnan Al-Kaissie died in Minnesota on September 6, 2023, at the age of 84.
+Adnan Al-Kaissie died at The Glenn Hopkins in Hopkins, Minnesota on September 6, 2023, at the age of 84.

 Autobiography

 In 2005, Triumph Books published his memoirs as The Sheik of Baghdad: Tales of Celebrity and Terror from Pro Wrestling's General Adnan.